-There are 6 main areas that you need to look at when you study the success of your wordpress site and 4 of those are heavily impacted by your skills with idea generation!
+There are 6 main areas that you need to look at when you study the success of your WordPress site and 4 of those are heavily impacted by your idea generation skills!

-Idea generation is something that must happen constantly and since you, as a content writer, will have to keep on providing great articles for your readers, it’s best if you have some serious planning in place for all the new content that you will write in the next month.
+Idea generation is something that must happen constantly.
+As a blog owner, you will have to keep on providing great articles for your readers.
+So, it’s best to have some serious planning in place for all the new content that you will write in the next month.
 Maybe even in the next few months.

-What I was writing about earlier, when I talked about the 6 main areas of your wordpress sites, I was refering to: Blogging, Traffic, Social Media, SEO, Links, Authority.
+What I was referring to earlier, when I talked about the 6 main areas of your WordPress sites was:

-Your capability of coming up with new ideas for new content that you will publish affects 4 of the main areas.
+Your ability to come up with fresh ideas for the new content that you will publish will affect 4 of those main areas.
 Yes, four main areas, out of six.
 Now that’s a lot, which means that idea generation as a subject deserves a lot of credit, wouldn’t you agree?

-Blogging is affected by idea generation, because without it, you won’t be able to update your blog, and readers will think something bad might have happened there.
+Blogging is affected by idea generation because without it, you won’t be able to update your blog, and readers will think something bad might have happened there.
 This will probably reduce their engagement with your products, as they will slowly feel disconnected.

 Upgrade Your WordPress